abu-compbio/netcentric/README.md

 ### 4. Tissue Specific Network (TSN)

 Rather than using a common nonspecific network for all the cancer types, in this component of our evaluation framework we employ TSN based on the tissue in which the tumor develops.
+To construct the TSN for a particular tissue, we start with the original PPI network and remove the edges between the pairs of genes that are not co-expressed in the corresponding tissue.
+For this purpose, we download RNA-seq datasets from GTEX portal.
 In the main article it was discussed under the section "Network-centric ME Evaluations in Relation to TSN".

 The file is located at data/gtex_tsn_fractions_intact_filtered_applied_threshold